net-lisias-ksp/AviationLights/README.md

 ### MODULE CONFIGURATION

-There are a number of fields in ModuleNavLight that allow customisation of a part.
+There are a number of fields in ModuleNavLight that allow creation of a custom of a part.
 Default values are shown below.

 ```
 MODULE